Mwilembo/API/README.md

-# Using the exchangerate API to create a simple currency calculator
+# Using the exchangerate API to create a simple currency converter